sveltejs/svelte/documentation/docs/05-misc/02-accessibility-warnings.md

 Users should first consider whether an interactive element might be more appropriate such as a `<button type="button">` element for actions or `<a>` element for navigations.
 These elements are more semantically meaningful and will have built-in key handling.
 E.g. `Space` and `Enter` will trigger a `<button>` while `Space` will focus an `<a>` and `Enter` will cause a navigation for an `<a>`.

 If it is required to use a non-interactive element then `on:click` should be accompanied by an `on:keyup` or `on:keydown` handler that enables the user to perform equivalent actions via the keyboard.
+In order for the user to be able to press a key on such an element it will also need a `tabindex` attribute in order to be focusable.
 While an `on:keypress` handler will also silence this warning, it should be noted that the `keypress` event is deprecated.

 ```svelte
 <!-- A11y: visible, non-interactive elements with an on:click event must be accompanied by a keyboard event handler. -->